moodle-an-hochschulen/moodle-local_profilecohort/README.md

 Now, larger or fragmented Moodle installations may have the need to manage a large number of cohorts which have a large amount of members and which may also change quite often.
 Managing cohorts by hand in such scenarios is simply unprofessional overkill - even / particularly if you distribute the work among multiple Moodle admins.

-On the other hand these large or fragmented Moodle installations might already have some custom user profile fields which can be leveraged to decide which cohort a user should be added to.
+On the other hand these large or fragmented Moodle installations might already have some custom user profile fields which can be leveraged to decide which cohort(s) a user should be a member of.
 This plugin implements a simple solution to manage cohort memberships based on a users' custom profile field.

 Installation